 Number of litter items in Queensland

 Survey sites are categorised according to their location type, and the same sites are used in each survey.
 No adjustments are made to account for the effect of population size or density on littering rates.
 All litter items are counted and categorised according to their material type.
-Estimates of litter volume are derived according to established volume ratios for each litter type.
+Estimates of litter volume are derived according to NLI-determined volume ratios for each litter type.

-Number and volume of litter items per 1000m² for Queensland and Australia, 2005–2006 to 2016–2017 (data from the National Litter Index).
+Average number and volume of litter items per 1,000m2 for Queensland and Australia, 2005–2006 to 2018–2019 (data from the National Litter Index).